 An early example of the use of feedback in computer systems was applied in the operating system OS/VS for the IBM 370 [BG68, Cro93].
 The system used virtual memory, which allows programs to address more memory than is physically available as fast memory.
 Data in current fast memory (random access memory, RAM) is accessed directly, but data that resides in slower memory (disk) is automatically loaded into fast memory.
 The system is implemented in such a way that it appears to the programmer as a single large section of memory.
 The system performed very well in many situations, but very long execution times were encountered in overload situations, as shown by the open circles in Figure 3.23a.
 The difficulty was resolved with a simple discrete feedback system.
-The load of the central processing unit (CPU) was measured together with the number of page swaps between fast memory and slow memory.
-The operating region was classified as being in one of three states: normal, underload, or overload.
-The normal state is characterized by high CPU activity, the underload state is characterized by low CPU activity and few page replacements, the overload state has moderate to low CPU load but many page replacements; see Figure 3.23b.
-The boundaries between the regions and the time for measuring the load were determined from simulations using typical loads.
-The control strategy was to do nothing in the normal load condition, to exclude a process from memory in the overload condition and to allow a new process or a previously excluded process in the underload condition.
-The crosses in Figure 3.23a show the effectiveness of the simple feedback system in simulated loads.
-Similar principles are used in many other situations, e.g., in fast, on-chip cache memory.
+The load of the central processing unit (CPU) was measured together with the number of page swaps between fast

 Figure 3.23: Illustration of feedback in the virtual memory system of the IBM/370. (a) The effect of feedback on execution times in a simulation, following [BG68].
-Results with no feedback are shown with o, and results with feedback with x.
+Results with no feedback are shown with $\mathfrak o$, and results with feedback with $\mathfrak x$.
 Notice the dramatic decrease in execution time for the system with feedback. (b) How the three states are obtained based on process measurements.